FelixMZ2018/stunning-barnacle-docker/README.md

 This repository is all set for use with docker compose to get started simply follow these steps

-To clone the repository localy `git clone `
+To clone the repository localy `git clone ` and change into the repo folder `cd stunning-barnacle-docker`

 To download the database and set up the docker dependencies `docker-compose up -d`